 - Take Me to Your Leader

 - Take That!: Briefly touched on in a very bitter, but thankfully not-long statement by Jimmy in regards to the army.
-Specifically, that the US military can do whatever it wants if it's deemed necessary, and has been doing so since the infamous Bear River Massacre (one of the very many less-than-redeemable behaviors of US expansionism against the American Indians).
+Specifically, that the US military can do whatever it wants if it's deemed necessary, and has been doing so since the infamous Bear River Massacre (one of the very many less-than-redeemable behaviours of US expansionism against the American Indians).

 - Wasteland Elder: Night Eagle, Jimmy Stalkingwolf's grandfather.